afontainec/chinchay-docs/docs/gettingstarted/apiMiddleware.md

   }
 ```

 We see that we threw here a Chinchay Error.
-The second parameters is the identifier we what to provide to this error.
+The second parameter is the identifier we want to provide to this error.
 In this case 'wrong_credentials'.
-So we need to tell the Error Handler that when it recieves an Error with this identifier it should return a 401 code.
+So we need to tell the Error Handler that when it receives an Error with this identifier it should return a 401 code.

 So we will add the following to the controller: